djndl1/CSNotes/cpp/a_tour_of_std_library.md

 It is not uncommon to need to simultaneously access several resources to perform some action.
 This can lead to deadlock.
 The `scoped_lock` helps by enabling us to acquire several locks simultaneously.

  One of the most common ways of sharing data is among many readers and a single writer.
-This “reader-writer lock” idiom is supported be `share_mutex`.
+This “reader-writer lock” idiom is supported be `shared_mutex`.
 A reader will acquire the mutex “shared” so that other readers can still gain access, whereas a writer will demand exclusive access.

  ```cpp
  shared_mutex mx;          // a mutex that can be shared